 If not, you can set it up real quick from the overhead menu Window > Align.

 How to Align Objects in Illustrator?

 You can align objects horizontally or vertically in Illustrator without moving one.
-And either way you choose, you can either align to top, center, or bottom.
+And either way, you choose, you can either align to the top, center, or bottom.
 Besides that, You can also choose how you want to align them, to the general selection, a specific object, or to Artboard.

 You can see the options from Align To.

 Usually, this is the default align mode when you didn’t change the option setting.
 So, Illustrator automatically aligns the objects to the ones closest to the borders.

 Step 1: Select the objects you wish to align.
 For example, here I select all.